dotnet/designs/accepted/2021/workloads/workload-installation.md

 The only workload that will be supported on Linux in .NET 6 will be Blazor AoT.
 For .NET 6, we will recommend that developers using a .NET SDK installed via a package manager run `dotnet workload install` under `sudo`.
 This will use the file based installation mechanism, ie it will download the workload packs and copy them to the .NET SDK folder.

 For source-built .NET, we should not be copying non source-built files into the source-built .NET SDK folder.
-For that case, we will support [installing workloads to a user-local folder](https://github.com/dotnet/sdk/issues/18104) that does not require admin permission to write to.
+For that case, we support [installing workloads to a user-local folder](https://github.com/dotnet/sdk/issues/18104) that does not require admin permission to write to.

 ## For .NET 7